In less than a week in Canada we’ve already seen three bears – I still can’t believe it!

 The Gold Rush Trail

 The way north from the town of Lillooet is part of the historic Gold Rush Trail and the names of many (very) small town and villages reflect the distance to Lillooet: 100 Mile House, 108 Mile Ranch, etc. The gold rush-past is still kind of alive in the old houses, the signs (and the lettering!), and the old wagons and tools for sale in “thrift shoppes”.
-Unfortunately, it’s still a bit too early in the year: most historical places of interest are closed for the season.
+Unfortunately, it was still a bit too early in the year: most historical places of interest were still closed at the end of April, the summer season only starts in May.
 The weather is wonderful, it feels almost like summer, but yes, we’re about the only tourists around.

 The road to Bella Coola

 Heading west from Williams Lake, Highway 20 leads to Bella Coola, the only town on the Chilcotin Coast that’s accessible by road.
 It’s a long drive, almost 500 km, and there aren’t many gas stations on the route, so you have to go prepared.
 The drive there is wonderful and who doesn’t want to know what’s at the end of the road?

 After the small town of Anahim Lake, the road is unpaved for almost 60 km.
 It’s in good condition (it’s a highway compared to the unpaved road we attempted to drive in Mexico) but the last 10 km are just downhill, very narrow and with a lot of bends.
 If you don’t gear down, your car’s brakes will be gone by the time you reach the valley below.